jiegec/usbip/README.md

 ## How to use

 See examples directory.
-Two examples are provided:
+Three examples are provided:

-1. hid_keyboard.rs: simulate a hid keyboard that types something every second.
+1. hid_keyboard: Simulate a hid keyboard that types something every second.
-2. cdc_acm_serial.rs : simulate a serial that gets a character every second.
+2. cdc_acm_serial: Simulate a serial that gets a character every second.
+3. host: Act like original usb/ip sharing server, sharing one device from one machine to another.
+Also supports sharing from macOS to Linux!

 To run example, run: